hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 .. note::

-   It is a good habit to use this command in PBS scripts, prior to loading the modules specifically needed by applications in that job script.
+   It is a good habit to use this command in jobscripts, prior to loading the modules specifically needed by applications in that job script.
 This ensures that no version conflicts occur if the user loads module using his ``.bashrc`` file.